Mushrooms wear many hats. No, not fedoras, stetsons, and top hats.

 Previously, I mentioned that true morels will rarely appear reddish in color.
 Here is why this point is important: false morels tend to present darker shade of reds.
 Additionally, in contrast to true morels, false morels have wrinkled, brain-like, or convoluted caps.

 Another key distinguishing feature becomes apparent when cutting a Gyromitra in half lengthwise.
-False morels will be visibly chambered or stuffed… not hollow.
+False morels will be visibly chambered or folded.
 Remember, true morels (and some of the look-alikes) are completely hollow inside.
-Not so with species of Gyromitra.
-They are chambered or stuffed.

 False morels have caused human poisonings.
 G. esculenta contains gyromitrin, a hydrazine compound that is converted into monomethylhydrazine (MMH) in the body.
 MMH is used as rocket propellant in NASA’s spacecraft, and is (no surprise) toxic to the human body.
 Nausea, vomiting, and diarrhea are initial symptoms, followed by fever and fatigue.
 In severe cases, gyromitrin poisoning can lead to liver and kidney failure, followed by coma and even death.